nightroman/PS-GuiCompletion/powertab/README.md

-These files are lifted as verbatim as possible from the powertab source code.
+These files are lifted from the PowerTab source code.

+`ConsoleLib.ps1` contains the UI rendering code.

-default.config.ps1 is new and creates the configuration object that PowerTab's code expects.
+`default.config.ps1` is new and creates the configuration object that PowerTab code expects.

-TabExpansionUtil.ps1 is stripped way down to only the functions that are used.

-ConsoleLib.ps1 contains the UI rendering code.
-In particular, `Out-ConsoleList` renders a completion list.